Emergencies and urgent care

 - Sudden difficulty seeing

-Getting urgent care in our service area
+In our service area

 An urgent medical problem is not life-threatening, but needs to be treated in the next 24 hours to keep it from getting worse.